snosenzo/PuzzleSolver/Readme.md

 The problems still need fleshing out with regards to mapping them to states, but I believe that the traversal will still work.
 I will certainly come in to office hours for further understanding if necessary.

+##TODOS
+Figure out how to use the compare for both greedy and Astar.

+Figure out how to map the problem states to the search agent states

+Figure out how to do heuristic functions outside of problem

+Do I generate the whole graph and then navigate it?

 -Sam Nosenzo